alvaromerinog/autobook/README.md

 ## Summary

-This project is a secure and simply vehicles maintenances application.
+This project is a secure and simply vehicle maintenances management application.

 ## Tecnologies